shirsh12/BigMart-Sales-Prediction/README.md

    5.Fixing categorical variables using Label and One hot encoding

-   6. Applying Linear, Bayesian Regression models
+   6.Applying Linear, Bayesian Regression models

    7.Applying ensemble bagging models like Random Forest and Bagging models